abdelaliichou/Docker-for-java-applications/README.md

 - Exec form: process PID 1 IS your application → it receives OS signals (SIGTERM for graceful shutdown) directly
 - Shell form: a `/bin/sh` process is PID 1, and it may not forward signals to your app → container doesn't shut down gracefully

-**`-Dquarkus.http.host=0.0.0.0`** — wait, this is a JVM flag syntax (`-D`), but there's no JVM!
-This is actually Quarkus reading it as a command-line argument directly (Quarkus native images support this pattern for compatibility).
+**`-Dquarkus.http.host=0.0.0.0`** — this looks like a JVM flag (`-D`), but there's no JVM!
+Quarkus native images support this argument syntax for compatibility with the JVM mode configuration style.

 ---